THUROI0787/THUROI0787.github.io/_pages/about.md

 As for applications, I firmly believe that through the lens of media philosophy, optimizing media can act as a catalyst for advancements in social productivity, transforming production paradigms and significantly influencing the future.
 Therefore, I am particularly interested in harnessing AI to enhance interactive multimedia applications, with a special focus on tackling computer vision challenges.

 As for theory, my research interests lie at the intersection of dynamical systems, cognitive neuroscience, and artificial intelligence.
 I am dedicated to developing powerful models and algorithms inspired by the intrinsic principles and mechanisms observed in the human brain.
-Ultimately, my research aims to empower human intelligence with more capable, efficient, and sustainable AI.
+Ultimately, my research aims to empower human intelligence with more capable, interpretable, efficient, and sustainable AI.